mindersec/minder/CONTRIBUTING.md

 #### Pull Request Process
 * Create an issue outlining the fix or feature.
-* Fork the mediator repository to your own github account and clone it locally.
+* Fork the Minder repository to your own github account and clone it locally.
 * Hack on your changes.
 * Correctly format your commit messages, see [Commit Message Guidelines](#Commit-Message-Guidelines) below.
 * Open a PR by ensuring the title and its description reflect the content of the PR.
 * Ensure that CI passes, if it fails, fix the failures.
-* Every pull request requires a review from the core Mediator team before merging.
+* Every pull request requires a review from the core Minder team before merging.
 * Once approved, all of your commits will be squashed into a single commit with your PR title.

 #### Commit Message Guidelines